mp321/DataScience-Python/README.md

-PDF printouts of various code and analysis using python and jupyter notebook.
+## This is simpy a repo of PDF printouts of various Data Analysis techniques using python and jupyter notebook.

-Detailed descriptions and code are available upon request